n53337/Interactive-card-details-form/README.md

 ~$ npm start
 ```

-- now you will see a link on the terminal, just press `Ctrl` + `RightClick` and BOOM the app is live into you machine!
+- now you will see a link on the terminal, just press `Ctrl` + `RightClick` and BOOM the app is live now on you machine!

 ## My process